Emergency relief underway after another earthquake in Northern Afghanistan

 All Hands & Hearts is responding to a new 6.3-magnitude earthquake in Northern Afghanistan, delivering tents and blankets to families who lost their homes in Kholm.

-Another massive earthquake struck northern Afghanistan this week, bringing more heartbreak and devastation to the country still recovering from powerful earthquakes in September.
+Another massive earthquake struck northern Afghanistan, bringing more heartbreak and devastation to the country still recovering from powerful earthquakes in September.
 This newest earthquake, epicentered in the northern provinces of Samangan and Balkh, claimed at least 27 lives and left hundreds more without shelter, just as cold rain and winter temperatures set in.

 Across the region, families are now contending with heavy rainfall, damaged homes, the loss of their personal items, and the biting chill of an early winter.
 In Khulm district, where the earthquake hit hardest, many are staying with relatives or sleeping outdoors as aftershocks continue and freezing winter conditions close in.

-All Hands & Hearts’ in-country team has immediately mobilized to distribute tents and blankets to help families endure the freezing winter conditions in hard-to-reach areas.
+All Hands & Hearts’ in-country team immediately mobilized to distribute tents and blankets to help families endure the freezing winter conditions in the hard-to-reach town of Kholm, on the outskirts of Mazar-i-Sharif.

 Related Stories